The Abstract/Proposal Submission Process— It's as Easy as 1-2-3!

 After the reviewer’s deadline, the data is collected and moves into the next phase.
 This is a two-day, in-person meeting (with a virtual option for those who cannot attend) that includes about one-quarter of the reviewers, LCI event staff, Congress board liaison, Congress chair, and abstract review team chair.
 The abstract selections are determined at this meeting.
 During the meeting, we try to ensure representation from all markets on the review committee.

-Acceptances and Congress champions
+Acceptances and LCI Congress champions

 After discussing and reviewing the highest-rated abstracts that the team believes should move into Congress presentations or live labs, LCI sends acceptance notifications to the presentation teams.
-After selection, each presentation team is assigned as a Congress champion.
+After selection, each presentation team is assigned a Congress champion.
 Their champion helps guide the team through preparing and refining their Congress presentation.

-Our presenters are active Congress participants
+Our presenters are active LCI Congress participants

 Congress brings Lean practitioners together to learn.
 We want our speakers to participate throughout the Congress Core Program, not just as a speaker at their presentation.
 By being an active participant throughout the entire event, you’re advancing the dialogue and spreading your knowledge further with others who are champions for Lean adoption.